altmattr/teaching/COMP3000 - Programming Languages/src/6_parser.md

     Figure \ref{fig:act_watershed} shows a river system situated near Canberra.
 The following statements are true of this river system:
     \begin{itemize}
-    \item The root rivers in this system are googong, jerrabombarra, and uppper molongolo.
+    \item The root rivers in this system are googong, jerrabombarra, and upper molongolo.
     \item Googong drains to dam 1
     \item Dam 1 drains to queanbeyan
     \item Central molongolo is the combination of queanbeyan, upper molongolo, and jerrabombarra